-- Completed the following:

-- CHEM101 Fundamentals of Chemistry 1 (3)
+- Completed the following: - CHEM201 Organic Chemistry 1 (3)

-- CHEM102 Fundamentals of Chemistry 2 (3)

 Flexible Assessment: Yes

 In some cases students may be able to apply for recognition of prior learning outside the classroom.
 This flexible assessment process provides equivalent course credit.
 It is a rigorous process that may include external evaluation, worksite assessment, demonstration, standardized test, self-assessment, interview, products/portfolio, and challenge exam, or other measures as appropriate.
 Tuition fees apply.
 Contact an education advisor for more information.